factorise computes the angle matrix of the input gene expression

 Angle Computation: Computes the angle matrix for both the

-original and permuted matrices using extract_angles
+original and permuted matrices using extract_angles.

 Method-Specific Processing:

-For other methods ("cosine"
+For other methods ("cosine", "spearman"),

 statistical measures are computed from the permuted data.